 That’s something I must consider and act upon and thus, the big reason for my “no dairy, no sugar fast.”
 Am I honoring God with the choices I make when it comes to food, especially sweets?
-Gary asserts, “We need a new relationship with food altogether, seeing it as an aspect of life but not the reason for life.”
+Thomas asserts, “We need a new relationship with food altogether, seeing it as an aspect of life but not the reason for life.”
 Certainly, I’m guilty as charged as having it for my reason to live!

-As Gary Thomas probes the purpose for our bodies he acknowledges we are God’s instruments for His use.
+As Thomas probes the purpose for our bodies he acknowledges we are God’s instruments for His use.
 He says, “By God’s design, we are a people with souls who desperately yearn for intimacy with God—people whose souls reside in bodies who can hinder or help this pursuit.
 Which will it be?”
 My desire should always be intimacy with God; I honor Him most by taking care of what He fills and uses for His glory (Ephesians 5:18; 1 Corinthians 10:31).

 Maybe your thing is just food in general and you need to stop overeating.
 Maybe you don’t feel like you have an issue with food or sweets.
 The best thing to do is write down every time you put something in your mouth then review your notes at the end of the day.
 When I did this, I realized I was thinking about food and/or sweets too much of the day.
-Food and my craving urges were stealing my focus away from the Lord throughout much of the day.
+My cravings were stealing my focus away from the Lord throughout much of the day.
 As a result, “. . .
 I have come to discover that God does not want food or any other crutch to replace the role that He longs to have in my life” (Gary Thomas).

 “What if exercise and discipline in eating isn’t as much about physical health as about honoring the God who made us?”
 (Gary Thomas).